-The server has a master copy of the data for the zone and will be able to provide authoritative answers for it.

-A slave zone is a replica of a master zone.
-The masters list specifies one or more IP addresses of master servers that the slave contacts to update its copy of the zone.
+master The server has a master copy of the data for the zone and is able to provide authoritative answers for it. slave A secondary zone, replicating a primary zone provided by another authoritative server.
+The masters list specifies one or more IP addresses of primary servers that the secondary contacts to update its copy of the zone.
 Masters list elements can also be names of other masters lists.
 By default, transfers are made from port 53 on the servers; this can be changed for all servers by specifying a port number before the list of IP addresses, or on a per-server basis after the IP address.
-Authentication to the master can also be done with per-server TSIG keys.
-If a file is specified, then the replica will be written to this file whenever the zone is changed, and reloaded from this file on a server restart.
+Authentication to the primary can also be done with per-server TSIG keys.
+If a file is specified, then the replica is written to this file whenever the zone is changed, and reloaded from this file on a server restart.
 Use of a file is recommended, since it often speeds server startup and eliminates a needless waste of bandwidth.
 Note that for large numbers (in the tens or hundreds of thousands) of zones per server, it is best to use a two-level naming scheme for zone filenames.
-For example, a slave server for the zone example.com might place the zone contents into a file called ex/example.com where ex/ is just the first two letters of the zone name.
-(Most operating systems behave very slowly if you put 100000 files into a single directory.)
+For example, a secondary server for the zone example.com might place the zone contents into a file called ex/example.com where ex/ is just the first two letters of the zone name.
+(Most operating systems behave very slowly if there are 100000 files in a single directory.) hint The initial set of root name servers is specified using a hint zone.
+When the server starts, it uses the root hints to find a root name server and get the most recent list of root name servers.
+If no hint zone is specified for class IN, the server uses a compiled-in default set of root servers hints.
+Classes other than IN have no built-in default hints.